-Wanted property (for an \mathcal{F}) unwanted consequence of \mathcal{F} not satisfying this property what to do to fit \mathcal{D} well Bias increase complexity to be robust to sampling noise Variance decrease complexity
+Wanted property unwanted consequence what to do (for an \mathcal{F}) of ${\mathcal F}$ not satisfying this property to fit \mathcal{D} well Bias increase complexity to be robust to sampling noise Variance decrease complexity

 The bias-variance tradeoff is the observation that the better a predictor class \mathcal{F} is able to fit any given sample, the more sensitive the selected f will be to sampling noise.
 In this course we will learn some ways of balancing these desired properties (or these undesired consequences).